Pink tax: Pink Tax Repeal Act

 On July 8, 2016, Speier introduced H.R.
 5686, Pink Tax Repeal Act, to the House floor.
-The overall intention of the Pink Tax Repeal Act is to end gender-based price discrimination.
+The overall intention of the Pink Tax Repeal Act was to end gender-based price discrimination.
 She was the bill's primary sponsor.
-This was widely considered an early version of the bill.

 On April 10, 2018, Speier introduced a revised version of the Pink Tax Repeal Act, H.R.5464.
 The 115th Congress (2017–2019) was expected to review the 2018 version.
 Skopos Labs, a technology company that predicts risks and opportunities, gave the bill a 1% chance of being enacted.
 The Pink Tax Repeal Act would mandate that any comparable products that are marketed toward men and women must be priced equally.
 Additionally, this bill was meant to target public policy as well as gendered marketing initiatives.
 A 2015 study done on U.S. tariff rates found that on average, even tariffs paid for women's goods are higher than those for men.
 Even average imported clothing taxes for men were 11.9% compared to 15.1% for women.
-These discrepancies were also included in the bill.
+The discrepancies were also included in the bill.
 Although Speier said she did not expect the bill to pass, she tried to push forward the conversation about gender-based price discrimination.
 The effects of increasing women representation are substantial.
 A 10% gain in seat share decreases the pink tax by approximately 0.44%.

-In June 2021, Speier reintroduced the Pink Tax Repeal Act, a bipartisan bill that pursues to end gender discrimination in the pricing of goods and services.